Who can help your child if they have been sexually assaulted

 • Gatehouse

-• Getting support from our service.
+• Getting support from our service for you and your child.

 • Telling the police about the sexual assault.

-• Your medical rights.
+• Your child's medical rights.

 Please note: We work with children and families who live in Brimbank, Melton, Moonee Valley, Maribyrnong, Melbourne, Hobsons Bay and Wyndham LGAs or are current patients at The Royal Children's Hospital (RCH).
 If you live in another area, find your local service on the Sexual Assault Services Victoria website.